swcarpentry/shell-novice/LAYOUT.md

     data file (since the program's working directory will be the root directory, not the `data` directory).

+2. IPython Notebooks and R Markdown files, which are both code and the source for web pages, should go in the root directory.

-2. We strongly prefer SVG for line drawings, since they are smaller, scale better, and are easier to edit.
+3. We strongly prefer SVG for line drawings, since they are smaller, scale better, and are easier to edit.
 Screenshots and other raster images must be PNG or JPEG format.

 # Support Files

-Files used to display the lesson, such as artwork, CSS, and Javascript, are stored in directories of their own.
-We keep website artwork separate from graphics used in the lesson's to make it simple to update the former automatically.
+Files used to display the lesson, such as artwork, CSS, and Javascript, are stored in `img/`, `css/`, and `js/` directories of their own, while the `deck.js/` directory contains files used to make HTML slideshows.
+We keep website artwork in the `img/` directory separate from figures used in the lesson (which are stored in `fig/`) to make it simple to update the former automatically.
 Most authors should not need to modify any of the support files themselves.

 The `_layouts/` directory holds the page templates used to translate Markdown to HTML, while the `_includes/` directory holds snippets of